Hazardous Household Waste Drop-off

 - Lawn, garden, and pool chemicals

-- Propane tanks 1 gallon size only
+- Propane tanks up to 1 gallon size only

 - Thermostats and thermometers containing mercury